 Joyce Garrett, a retired District of Columbia Public School music teacher and choir director, is collaborating with Woodfork Genealogy LLC to write her memoir.

 Eastern High School 2018 Mass Reunion Choir (Courtesy of Carlose Sellars Photography)

 DC Fire Department Engine Company No 13 – February 1954

 District of Columbia Fire Department

-I am currently researching the experiences of black firemen in the District of Columbia Fire Department during the 1950s and 1960s.
-Please contact meif you have information you would like to share.
+I am currently researching the experiences of firemen (both black and white) in the District of Columbia Fire Department during the 1950s and 1960s when the department was undergoing integration.
+Please contact me if you have information you would like to share.